supra-nlpn/SSN/README.md

+Passionate about building impactful solutions and useful tools at the intersection of
+- Web Technologies
+- Distributed Systems
-- Deep Learning
+- Computer Architecture
-- Machine Vision
+- Data Engineering
-- Vision Language Tasks
-- Predictive Modelling
+- Artificial Intelligence.

 <!---